thuml/Large-Time-Series-Model/README.md

 We provide detailed README files illustrating each task under the folder ```./scripts/```.

-## Code for Fine-tuning
+### Code for Fine-tuning

-1. Install Pytorch and necessary dependencies.
+1. Use Python 3.10 and install necessary dependencies.

 ```
 pip install -r requirements.txt